 It’s been three months since Korax’ defeat in the Dark Crucible.
-The sole survivor of the ordeals, the mage Daedalon, withdrew into an abandoned tower in the wilds of a faraway southern province called Charybdia.
+The sole survivor of the ordeals, the mage Daedalon, withdrew into an abandoned tower in the wilds of a faraway southern province called Charybdea.

-Born and raised in Charybdia, which was mostly untouched by the evil hordes, you spent this last year completing your training with your order.
+Born and raised in Charybdea, which was mostly untouched by the evil hordes, you spent this last year completing your training with your order.
 But now you have graduated, and are eager to strike out on a grand adventure of your own.
 You contemplate where to go, when a courier delivers a sealed letter to your cubicle, with an invitation from Daedalon.

 You strike out for his tower, but decide to take a shortcut through the Praevian Forest to save time.
 After a few hours, you realize you are lost and decide to take a short break in the clearing ahead.

 As you step out from behind the last tree into the clearing, you realize you are not alone.
 An ettin is standing in the middle of the clearing, luckily for you looking into the opposite direction, down the path leading to a small village nearby.